k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### 4.1 Search Engine

 Since data is spread across multiple MicroDB, Fabric provides an indexing process that is run during data synchronization phases.
-This enable users to execute queries on indexed fields across any number of LUIs.
+This enables users to execute queries on indexed fields across any number of LUIs.

 ### 4.2 Elastic Search